dnulnets/authz/README.md

 ## Setup for the provider
 The provider is stateless and can be setup with a straightforward deployment.
 A service must also be registered to be used for the configuration of the extension provider.
-You need to provide an application.properties for configuration and a keycloak.json to connect to the realm for the client.
+You need to provide an application.properties for configuration.
 If you are using SSL to connecto to the keycloak endpoint you also need to add a truststore.
-The liveness probe is needed for kubernetes to restart a failed pod and readiness to tell kubernetes that it is accepting requests.
+The liveness probe is needed for kubernetes to restart a failed pod and the readiness probe to tell kubernetes that it is accepting requests.
 ```
 apiVersion: v1
 kind: Service